rparak/INTEMAC_Vision_Bootcamp/README.md

 # INTEMAC Vision.Bootcamp – A Workshop on the Fundamentals of Machine Vision

-Vision.Bootcamp is a two-day intensive workshop designed to introduce participants to the fundamentals of machine vision and AI-based object detection techniques.
-Organized by INTEMAC, this workshop is specifically tailored for small and medium-sized enterprises (SMEs) looking to enhance their manufacturing processes through industrial vision technologies.
+Vision.Bootcamp is a two-day intensive workshop that introduces participants to the fundamentals of machine vision and AI-based object detection techniques.
+Organized by INTEMAC, this workshop is specifically tailored for small and medium-sized enterprises (SMEs) aiming to enhance their manufacturing processes through industrial vision technologies.
+Supported by EU funding through the European Digital Innovation Hub (EDIH), the workshop provides SMEs with access to cutting-edge knowledge and practical experience at no cost.

+The workshop is designed for:

+- Engineers, developers, and technical specialists responsible for automation, machine vision, and AI solutions in industrial environments.
+- Industry professionals seeking hands-on experience with vision technologies and AI-based object detection.

 ## Vision Bootcamp - Day 1: Introduction to Machine Vision and Camera Systems